 Ideally, before getting to this point, the applicant will have considered stormwater facility options that do not rely on extended retention or detention of stormwater without flushing over a period of 2-3 days; e.g. grass swales, porous pavements, landscape detention, reducing directly connecting impervious areas to increase infiltration.
 This would be coordinated through and in compliance with the requirements of the County's Engineering and/or Stormwater sections.
-Suggested elements in this section include the following: ☐ Design review - Qualified personnel review construction plans and conduct field investigation to ensure construction per specifications of UDFCD Volume 3 and County criteria. ☐ Operation and maintenance activities: This should identify who will conduct these activities (e.g., staff or contractor), and a schedule or trigger point for doing each task, Again, the UDFCD's Vol. 3 contains minimum operation and maintenance activities.
+Suggested elements in this section include the following: ☐ Design review - Qualified personnel review construction plans and conduct field investigation to ensure construction per specifications of UDFCD Volume 3 and County criteria. ☐ Operation and maintenance activities: This should identify who will conduct these activities (e.g., staff or contractor), and a schedule or trigger point for doing each task.
+Again, the UDFCD's Vol. 3 contains minimum operation and maintenance activities.
 If staff are to be used, this section should note if they will need training and how they will receive it. ☐ Regular inspections: Facilities that are found to retain water should be inspected regularly to ensure that no mosquito larvae are present.
-Facilities should be inspected once a week beginning in April and continuing through September. ☐ Larvacide program:
+Facilities should be inspected once a week beginning in April and continuing through September. ☐ Larvacide program: Even if inspections do not reveal larvae, a larvaciding program should be established as a

-Even if inspections do not reveal larvae, a larvaciding program should be established as a preventive measure at the same time that the inspection program begins (generally May) and continue through September.
+Even it inspections do not reveal larvae, a larvaciding program should be established as a preventive measure at the same time that the inspection program begins (generally May) and continue through September.
 Some mosquitoes lay their eggs in mud, and when rain falls later, they can hatch and present a problem.
 Larvacide should be applied at the recommended rate and frequency specified by the product manufacturer.
 Mosquito control products can be found by doing a search on the internet.